elastic/integrations/packages/salesforce/docs/README.md

 2. Click on the profile link associated with the `User Account` used for data collection.
 3. Search for the `API Enabled` permission on the profile page.
 If it’s not present, search under `System Permissions` and check if the `API Enabled` privilege is selected.
 If not, enable it for data collection.

-### Collecting Data Using Streaming API
+### Collecting Data Using Real-Time Event Monitoring API

-Ensure that the `View Real-Time Event Monitoring Data` permission is selected for the user profile in your Salesforce instance.
-Follow these steps to enable it:
+To enable data collection using the [Real-Time Event Monitoring API](https://help.salesforce.com/s/articleView?id=sf.real_time_event_monitoring_enable.htm&type=5):

-1. Navigate to `Setup` > `Quick Find` > `Users`, and click on `Users`.
+1. Navigate to `Setup` > `Quick Find` > `Event Manager`.
-2. Click on the profile link associated with the `User Account` used for data collection.
+2. Click on "Event Manager".
-3. Search for the `View Real-Time Event Monitoring Data` permission on the profile page.
-If it’s not present, search under `System Permissions` and check if the `View Real-Time Event Monitoring Data` privilege is selected.
-If not, enable it for data collection.

-### Enabling Event Streaming

-Ensure that `Event Streaming` is enabled for both `Login Event` and `Logout Event`.
-Follow these steps to enable it:

-1. Navigate to `Setup` > `Quick Find` > `Event Manager`, and click on `Event Manager`.
-2. For both `Login Event` and `Logout Event`, click on the down arrow button on the left corner and select `Enable Streaming`.
+3. For each event type you want to monitor (e.g., Login Event, Logout Event), click the dropdown arrow and select "Enable Storage".
+4. Ensure you have the necessary permissions: "View Real-Time Event Monitoring Data" and "Use Real-Time Event Monitoring APIs".

+> Note: Real-Time Event Monitoring may require additional licensing.
+Check with your Salesforce account representative if you're unsure about your subscription level.

 ## Setup